csexton/corporate-tool/README.md

 ## Configuration

-All configuration of the app id done through environment variables.
+All configuration is done through environment variables.
 Authentication settings are required, the other options are, um, optional.

 Corporate Tool uses [OmniAuth](https://github.com/omniauth/omniauth) to authenticate users with Google App's OAuth, the following credentials must be set on environment variables.

 - `GOOGLE_CLIENT_ID` - Google OAuth Client ID
 - `GOOGLE_CLIENT_SECRET` - Google OAuth Client Secret Key
-- `GOOGLE_HOME_DOMAIN` - Optional.
-Restrict access to only this Google apps domain
+- `GOOGLE_HOME_DOMAIN` - Optional: Restrict access to only this Google apps domain

 See [`.env-example`](/.env-example) for instructions for setting up the cerdentials, and examples and, a full list of settings.